-Éric Jacquet
+Eric Jacquet

-Partner, Head of Renewables - Audit

-T: +33 1 5568 7521 E: ejacquet@kpmq.fr
+Partner, Audit KPMG in France T: +33 1 5568 7521 E: ejacquet@kpmq.fr

 Eric is the signing partner of French listed companies in energy and aviation.
-Most of the time, he travels on a regular basis in Africa, Asia and Eastern Europe to assist his clients.
+Most of the time, he travels on a regular basis in Africa.
+Asia and Eastern Europe to assist his clients.
 During a 2 year experience with Deal Advisory, Eric performed several purchase due diligence and conducted IPO in the Energy sector.
 As the Global Lead Partner of significant renewable energy developers and producers located in France and abroad, Eric has gained a deep knowledge and vision of the renewable market in France, South America and Eastern Europe.

-Wilfrid Lauriano do Rego
+Wiltrid Lauriano do Rego